curtd/AutoPrettyPrinting.jl/docs/src/examples.md

 ```

 # Example usage
-If we're not particular about the particular layout or format of our generated layouts, we can use the `@def_pprint` macro to define our `Base.show` method for the default `"text/plain"` MIME type.
+If we're not particular about the particular layout or format of the pretty printing layouts of our custom types, we can use the `@def_pprint` macro to define our `Base.show` method for the default `"text/plain"` MIME type.

 ```jldoctest examples
 julia> using AutoPrettyPrinting